 The Monstera Lechleriana plant has a moderate growth rate.
 Most of its development occurs during the summer and spring seasons.
 During autumn and winter, it grows very slowly or becomes dormant.

 The Lechleriana plant is prolific and can reach great heights.
 In rainforests, its epiphytic vines grow on the lower trunks of large trees.
-They can grow about 6 to 10 inches tall when provided with the right care and environment.
+They can grow about 6 to 10 inches tall with the right care and environment.

 Common Problems for Monstera Lechleriana

-However, some problems like the ones below may arise from time to time:
+As the care for the Lechleriana is similar to Monstera adansonii care, similar problems like the ones below may arise from time to time:

 Check your Monstera Lechleriana plant’s soil to see if it needs water.
 If the top few inches are dry, it is time to add some water.
 On the contrary, if it seems too wet or sticky, you need to stop watering it and let it be for a few hours, till the soil dries out enough.